 Developer: Petroglyph Games

 Empire at War brought grand strategy to Star Wars, letting you command entire fleets and armies across galactic campaigns.
-It’s the thinking fan’s Star Wars game.
+Petroglyph Games, founded by former Command & Conquer developers, created a thinking fan’s Star Wars game that emphasized planning and resource management over twitch reflexes.

 8. Star Wars: Dark Forces (1995)